Pecan Chocolate Chip Cookies with Brown Butter

 These nutty, brown buttery chocolate chip cookies are unbelievable.
 I know that nuts in cookies are a highly debated topic but I’m not here to argue.
 The pecans belong in this recipe, ok?
 Trust me on this.
 They’re chewy and caramelized with a lovely crunch, just the perfect amount of chocolate, and just a touch of flaky salt.
 Make them.
 Double them.
 Share them with your friends!

-This is a trick I learned in pastry school!
-Use chocolate wafers (or fèves or a roughly chopped chocolate bar) instead of chocolate chips.
+If you can’t find wafers, use fèves or a roughly chopped chocolate bar instead.
 The extra surface area will create those gorgeous chocolate puddles!

 Brown the butter